The HTS Facility is a state-of-the-art technological hub that performs HTS of chemical and natural product libraries.

-- Life Chemical Fsp3-Enriched (26,000)
+- Life Chemical Fsp3 (25,600)

-- Life Chemical Diversity Set (56,000),
+- Life Chemical Diversity Set (56,000)

-- Life Chemical Ion Channel (11,000)
+- Ion Channel Inhibitors (9000)

-- Prestwick FDA-approved (1,200)
+- Prestwick FDA-Approved (1,200)

-- and TargetMol Bioactives (4,000)
+- TargetMol Bioactives (4,400)

 By using fluorescence-based readouts combined with the analysis of cell morphological properties, investigators can utilize the tools provided by the Harmony and Columbus software to perform powerful multiparametric studies of cell behavior upon treatment with chemical libraries or to analyze cell behavior in response to treatment with biological ligands or changes in growth conditions.